randykinne/drw-prospect-bot/README.md

 ### Installing
 Clone or download the respository.

+## Config
+Change the config to fit your needs.

 ## Use
 In Terminal or Command Prompt, run the following command in the directory of the repo: